cristianyamashita/nseq/README.md

 ### clone()
 Colne an existing nseq object.<br>
 Useful to run the same sequence of functions with different parameters.
-##### Note:
-This method may not with work with old version of NodeJS, tested with v5.10.0
 ##### Parameter
 None.
 ##### Return